HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 When we think about CMSs, we try to account for all the parts that form an ecosystem surrounding the CMS platform, including hosting providers, extension developers, development agencies, site builders, etc. Thus, when we talk about a CMS, we usually refer to both the platform itself and its surrounding ecosystem.

-Our dataset, based on [Wappalyzer’s definition](https://www.wappalyzer.com/technologies/cms) of a CMS, identified over 270 individual CMSs.
-Know a CMS that’s missing?
-[Contribute to Wappalyzer](https://github.com/wappalyzer/wappalyzer/blob/7ac625c34432cb35d01abd683f88d3bfadca4cca/CONTRIBUTING.md).
+Our dataset, based on <a hreflang="en" href="https://www.wappalyzer.com/technologies/cms">Wappalyzer’s definition</a> of a CMS, identified over 270 individual CMSs.
+Know a CMS that’s missing? <a hreflang="en" href="https://github.com/wappalyzer/wappalyzer/blob/7ac625c34432cb35d01abd683f88d3bfadca4cca/CONTRIBUTING.md">Contribute to Wappalyzer</a>.

 Some CMSs in the dataset are open source (e.g., WordPress and Joomla) and some of them are proprietary (e.g., Wix and Squarespace).
 Some CMSs can be used on “free” hosted or self-hosted plans, and there are also options for using these platforms on higher-tiered plans even at the enterprise level.